 People often confuse the terms “uncontested divorce” and “no fault divorce” in Massachusetts.
 This confusion is understandable because both terms suggest an amicable divorce in which a couple is agreeing to divorce rather than suing each other for divorce.
 In terms of Massachusetts divorce law, however, the terms have very different meanings, and involve filing different divorce papers and following different divorce processes.
 Just because a divorce is “no fault”—as the great majority in MA are–it does not mean that it is an uncontested divorce.
-A visual representation of these different divorce processes can be seen in this flow chart infographic.
+A visual representation of these different divorce processes can be seen in the flow chart infographic, below.
 The green boxes represent the processes that are the fastest, least expensive, and cause the least interpersonal stress.
 The red boxes identify processes that are expensive, involve delays, and create interpersonal stress and antagonism.
 The yellow boxes show processes that can go either way–they can tip over to the red boxes, or they can move back to the green side.

 Until 1970, filing for divorce in the United States required attributing fault, such as cruelty or misbehavior, to one spouse or the other and blaming him or her for the end of the marriage.
 This changed in 1970 when California introduced “no fault divorce” which allowed couples to divorce without attributing any kind of fault to each other.
 In California, one member of the couple simply needed to assert that there were “irreconcilable differences” between the couple.